Mary Berry Leek And Stilton Quiche Recipe

 How To Make Mary Berry Leek And Stilton Quiche

-1. Prepare the pastry: In a large bowl, rub the butter into the flour with your fingertips until the mixture resembles fine breadcrumbs.
-Add the egg yolk and mix.
-Gradually add the cold water, one tablespoon at a time, until the dough comes together.
-Form into a ball, wrap in plastic wrap, and chill for at least 30 minutes.
+1. Make the pastry: Rub the chilled butter cubes into the flour using just your fingertips until the mixture looks like fine breadcrumbs.
+Add the egg yolk and stir it through with a cold knife to distribute the moisture.
+Pour in the water one tablespoon at a time and mix until the dough starts to clump together.
+Press the dough into a flat disc, wrap it in clingfilm, and put it in the fridge for 30 minutes.

 Mary Berry Leek And Stilton Quiche Recipe